lessc0de/influxdb-admin/README.md

-# InfluxDB Admin Interface
+# InfluxDB 0.8 and Prior Admin Interface

-This is the source for the admin interface that ships with InfluxDB for versions prior to 0.9.
+This is the source for the admin interface that ships with InfluxDB for **versions prior to 0.9**.
 Feel free to fork this repository, make changes, and use your own variant of the interface with InfluxDB.
 It's currenly built using AngularJS.

 ### Running